Tarsal tunnel syndrome

-Tarsal tunnel syndrome (TTS) is a compression neuropathy and painful foot condition in which the tibial nerve is compressed as it travels through the tarsal tunnel.
-This tunnel is found along the inner leg behind the medial malleolus (bump on the inside of the ankle).
+Tarsal tunnel syndrome (TTS) is a nerve compression syndrome or nerve entrapment syndrome causing a painful foot condition in which the tibial nerve is entrapped as it travels through the tarsal tunnel.
+The tarsal tunnel is found along the inner leg behind the medial malleolus (bump on the inside of the ankle).
 The posterior tibial artery, tibial nerve, and tendons of the tibialis posterior, flexor digitorum longus, and flexor hallucis longus muscles travel in a bundle through the tarsal tunnel.
 Inside the tunnel, the nerve splits into three segments.
 One nerve (calcaneal) continues to the heel, the other two (medial and lateral plantar nerves) continue on to the bottom of the foot.
 The tarsal tunnel is delineated by bone on the inside and the flexor retinaculum on the outside.